 Condition: In our testing, we noted several instances of cash receipts not matching the deposits in the bank statement and general ledger entry.
-Finding occurred in lunch cash receipts and receipts of various Agency funds.
-In each instance, the amount deposited in the bank and entered in the general ledger was greater than the amount accounted for in pre-numbered receipts.
+Findings occurred in lunch cash receipts.
+In each instance, the amount deposited in the bank and entered in the general ledger was greater than the amount accounted for in prenumbered receipts.

 Criteria: The School's management is responsible for designing and maintaining internal controls that provide assurance transactions are processed according to established procedures.
-Relative to the internal (agency) funds, Florida Department of Education Red Book Chapter 8, Section III, Subsection 1.4 states, "All money collected by the school must be substantiated by pre-numbered receipts, consecutively numbered class receipt records, reports of monies collected, pre-numbered tickets, reports of tickets issued and sold, or other auditable records."
-Additionally, the James Madison Preparatory High School Accounting and Business Policy Manual Chapter III, Section A.3 states, "Only board-authorized individuals will collect cash and pre-numbered receipts will be used when the funds are collected."
+The James Madison Preparatory High School Accounting and Business Policy Manual Chapter III, Section A.3 states, "Only board-authorized individuals will collect cash and pre-numbered receipts will be used when the funds are collected."